The wildfire danger is EXTREME in the Slave Lake Forest Area.

 Firefighters anticipate new wildfire starts due to the lightning that has occurred and the lightning expected today.

 Fire lookouts are on high alert constantly watching for smoke and firefighters in helicopters, airtankers and heavy equipment are ready to respond.

-Smoke from wildfires in British Columbia may drift into the Slave Lake Forest Area.
+Smoke from wildfires in British Columbia has drifted into the Slave Lake Forest Area.